Information in English

-The Norwegian health care service consists of the primary health care and specialist health care.
-The system has been established to be applied to New Health Technologies entering the specialist health care.
+The Norwegian health care service consists of the primary health care service and the specialist health care service.
+General information in English about central health rights and services in Norway (helsenorge.no).
+Nye metoder was established to be applied to new health technologies entering the specialist health care service.

 The purposes of the system

-Systematic use of health technology assessments (HTA) to inform decision-making was the main ambition behind the establishment.
+The systematic use of health technology assessments (HTAs) to inform decision-making was the main ambition behind the establishment.

 The principal components of the system

-After completion of STA the Procurement services for Health Enterprises Ltd conducts negotiations.
-Subsequently a Decision Forum comprised of the four CEOs (one for each regional health authority) make decisions whether to introduce the method or not.
+After completion of an STA, the Norwegian Hospital Procurement Trust (Sykehusinnkjøp HF) conducts negotiations.
+Subsequently a Decision Forum comprised of the four CEOs (one from each Regional Health Authority) makes a decision on whether to introduce the method or not.

-Link to a PowerPoint presentation in English (pdf) of the system.
+Link to a presentation in English (pdf) of the system.
 The presentation includes a process map.

-Further questions about the system can be directed to the secretariat of the system located in the Norwegian Directorate of Health .
-Secretariat contact details: email@example.com
+Further questions about the system can be directed to the Secretariat of Nye metoder: firstname.lastname@example.org